kc-ml2/meent/README.md

 Jupyter notebooks are prepared in [tutorials](tutorials) to give a brief introduction.

 ## Examples
-Comprehensive examples of computational optics with Meent can be found in `meent/examples`.
+Comprehensive examples of computational optics with Meent can be found in `examples` folder.

 ## Citation
 To cite this repository: